mondbr/pands-weekly-tasks/README.md

     outputs the account number with only the last 4 digits showing (and the first 6 digits replaced with Xs).

 This week, we were looking at variables in Python.
 The program I needed to write was very interesting to me because working with bank account numbers is related to my education and work experience.
 I started with code to ask the user to enter exactly a 10-digit number (bank account number).
 If the number of digits was incorrect, the program prompts an error message and asks to re-enter the number.
-Once the correct number is entered, the program replaces the first 6 digits with 'X', similar to what we can see in bank or card numbers, where specific numbers are encrypted for security reasons [w3schools.com](https://www.w3schools.com/python/trypython.asp?filename=demo_string_replace).
+Once the correct number is entered, the program replaces the first 6 digits with 'X', similar to what we can see in bank or card numbers, where specific numbers are encrypted for security reasons.
+The idea of how to replace digits was taken from [w3schools.com](https://www.w3schools.com/python/trypython.asp?filename=demo_string_replace).

 The program is called: